 How long your hair color lasts depends on the type of hair dye you use and the integrity of your hair.
 If you use semi-permanent hair dye, your hair color will last for about 6 weeks.
 If the cuticle is cracked or damaged, it may last for a lesser time.
 You can expect the color to last for around 6 months if you used permanent hair dye.

 Your hair texture and natural color also determine how long the hair dye lasts.
 If you have highly porous hair, the dye is more likely to fade away faster.
 When it comes to blonde or light hair, the hair dye may stain the hair and look washed out after some time.

 Some hair pigments will fade away quicker than others because of their molecule size.
 Red hair color is prone to fading much faster than others.
 Pink can also fade away and leave behind a stained orange tint on light/blonde hair.

 Whether you have blonde or dark hair, regularly refreshing your hair color will make the dye last longer, leading to healthier and brighter tresses.
 Find out how to refresh hair color at home and make it last longer below.

 How To Refresh Your Hair Color At Home

 Refreshing hair color is a process of reviving the pigment of your hair without dyeing it again.
 This is the perfect way to stop your hair color from fading and bring out that freshly-colored shine.
 Here are some tips that can help you keep your hair color from fading:

 1. Try A Hair Gloss Treatment

-A hair gloss treatment is a semi-permanent method of refreshing your hair color.
+A hair gloss treatment is a semi-permanent, clear coating color that makes the hair look shiny and lock in the color underneath it.
+A hair gloss treatment method of refreshing your hair color.
 It does not contain ammonia and is safe for frequent use, unlike some hair dyes.
 You can also use an at-home gloss treatment that takes a few minutes in the shower and knocks that dullness out of your tresses.